solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 `Rebate.` In this way, any malicious access to the user's token account will fail without paying application fees.
 These token program also have to find a way for a user to get back the application fees collected on their accounts.

-Overall this feature will incentivise creation of proper transaction and spammers would have to pay much more fees reducing congestion in the cluster.
+Overall this feature will incentivize the creation of proper transactions and spammers would have to pay much more fees reducing congestion in the cluster.
 This will add very low calculation overhead on the validators.
 It will also enable users to protect their accounts against malicious read and write locks.
-This feature will encourage everyone to write better quality code to help avoid congestions.
+This feature will encourage everyone to write better-quality code to help avoid congestion.

 ## Calculating Application Fees for a dapp